Khan Academy SAT Will Never Be Enough - Here's Why

 The College Board's Grand Strategy

 Let's get right to it.
-Here's how the College Board is attacking all three problems above:
+Here's how the College Board attacked all three problems above:

 Strategy 2: To Reduce Income Inequality, They Partnered With Khan Academy to Produce a Free SAT Prep Program

-This in itself is a great step forward—don't get me wrong.
+This in itself was a great step forward—don't get me wrong.
 As I'll explain below, the Khan Academy SAT program has a lot to offer and is a solid program.

-Strategy 3: By Gaining Reputation With Colleges and Broadening Their Reach to Students, the SAT Can Compete With the ACT for Market Share
+Strategy 3: By Gaining Reputation With Colleges and Broadening Their Reach to Students, the SAT Could Compete With the ACT for Market Share

 The College Board wants more students to take the SAT.
 The more students who take the SAT, the more it'll be accepted as a default part of life, and the harder it'll be to get rid of.
 Furthermore, more SAT test-takers means more students who apply to colleges using the SAT, which means it'll be harder for colleges to get rid of their SAT requirement.